sumpygump/djangae/docs/index.md

 * A series of security patches and checks to improve the security of your project
 * Test utils for testing code that uses the Cloud Tasks API
 * Apps for cross-request locking and efficient pagination on the Google Cloud Datastore
+* Django authentication backends for Google OAuth and IAP

 ## Supported Django Versions